Definition – Resource and environmental performance – Planet

 - Minimizing a project’s ecological footprint and maximizing its positive impact on the environment; reduction of harm and increase of beneficial effects.

 - Environmentally-conscious land use strategies and policies that preserve the natural landscape, while taking water and land reclamation into account.

 - Emphasis placed on the use of renewable energy in construction, use and upkeep of the built fabric to reduce CO2 emissions and avoid toxicity.

-- Innovative deployment of material resources in construction with an emphasis on cradle to cradle cycles, mining existing building stocks and reduction of waste.
+- Innovative deployment of material resources in construction with an emphasis on cradle to cradle cycles, mining existing building stocks, minimizing the consumption of water and reduction of waste.

 - Resilient products, robust construction details, smart interaction of building systems and environmentally sound technologies.

 May 18, 2019 | "Planet" Example | Van Buren, ME, USA

 Utility and aesthetics: The design for a land port of entry between the United States and Canada achieved the feat of combining supreme functionality with elegance – and incorporating a high degree of sustainability.
 This project designed by Julie Snow and Matthew Kreilich (Minneapolis, USA) won the Holcim Awards Bronze 2011 North America, was completed in April 2013, and meets the US Green Building Council LEED Gold criteria.

 January 21, 2015 | "Planet" Example | Boston, USA